 The sacroiliac joint is a hardened ligament that is designed to handle impact and balance while walking.
 This sacroiliac joint connects the Ilium to the sacrum and offers a limited range of motion, as seen in this video.
 However, it’s very strong because its intended purpose is to support the entire weight and movement of the upper-body.

-That’s five considerably strong joints and ligaments that somehow managed to completely disconnect from Kris Kremers pelvis.
-Could insects have caused this in such a small span of time?
+Note: that’s five considerably strong joints and ligaments that somehow managed to completely disconnect from Kris Kremers pelvis.
+Could insects have caused this through decomposition, in such a short span of time?
+Let’s evaluate.

 Natural Human Joint Decomposition And Decay